Click on the tabs below to learn more about the four days of Pongal!

 The Sun is worshipped as the source of life, as it allows for the growth of good harvest that provides food for humans.

-Pongal means to ‘overflow’, hence the pot of rice boils over to symbolise prosperity and abundance.
+Pongal means to ‘overflow’, hence the pot of milk boils over to symbolise prosperity and abundance.
 This is then served to members of the family as well as any visitors to the house.

 Thoranam is a hanging decoration traditionally used by the Tamil community.
 They are usually made using coconut or mango leaves.